ryanstraits/ryanstraits.github.io/_drafts/_pages/part-5-forever-summer.md

 If you want to make a case for life being unfair, there's your proof.
 I'm the most tired, overworked, and physically spent that I've ever been in my life.
 And I also happen to be in the worst shape of my life.
 Something just isn't adding up here.
 In fact, the things that you require most to be a happy and effective parent--sleep, exercise, and healthy food--are often the complete opposite of what you wind up getting.

 Parenting is the hardest endeavor I've undertaken in my short 36 years of life.
 And maybe will be the hardest I'll ever undertake.

 "So why do it, then?", a completely sane and self-respecting person might be asking.

 Well geez, I don't think anyone would, if it also wasn't singlehandedly the most rewarding endeavor a human could possibly dream up.

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The best way to prepare for parenthood is to get comfortable and then immediately get up</p>&mdash; David DeWeil (@daviddeweil) <a href="https://twitter.com/daviddeweil/status/980865458994925569?ref_src=twsrc%5Etfw">April 2, 2018</a></blockquote>
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The best way to prepare for parenthood is to get comfortable and then immediately get up</p>— David DeWeil (@daviddeweil) <a href="https://twitter.com/daviddeweil/status/980865458994925569?ref_src=twsrc%5Etfw">April 2, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---

 ### Lil Squirts & Smiley Guys

-I think I could easily say that I don't *like* this stage of parenthood, but that I *love* my kids.
+I think I could easily say that I don't _like_ this stage of parenthood, but that I _love_ my kids.
 You might think that's an oxymoronic statement.
 But it isn't.

 Parenting is hard work.
 My kids are fun.

 My daughter is boundless energy personified.
 She's a live-wire.
 This has it's challenges when we need her to sit still for dinner, or lay down for a nap, or not jump on her brother.
 But she keeps our family life fresh and exciting.
-Currently, she's an extrovert and neither my wife nor I can figure out where (or *who*) she gets it from.
+Currently, she's an extrovert and neither my wife nor I can figure out where (or _who_) she gets it from.

 Before we had kids, my wife saw pictures of her towheaded, buck-toothed husband and claimed that we were destined for at least one "Dennis The Menace" child.
 Well, she got her Dennis in our daughter.